Maximum Eligibility Period for Federal Direct Subsidized Loans

-If you are a first-time borrower as of July 1, 2013 there is a limit on the maximum period of time (measured in academic years) that you can receive Subsidized Federal Direct Loans.
+If you are a first-time borrower July 1, 2013 – June 30, 2021 there is a limit on the maximum period of time (measured in academic years) that you can receive Subsidized Federal Direct Loans.

 In general, you may not receive Subsidized Federal Direct Loans for more than 150% of the published length of your program.
 This is called your "maximum eligibility period".